gengit/PosiGene/README.txt

 candidates.
 PosiGene was tested on simulated as well as real data to ensure the reliability of the predicted positively selected genes.

-You do not need any further installation steps after unpacking.
+After unpacking, no further installation steps are needed.

 To learn how to use PosiGene please read the user guide that can be found under doc/user_guide.pdf.